STAT545-UBC-hw-2018-19/hw02-katiezinn/KZ_Hw2.md

 ![](KZ_Hw2_files/figure-markdown_github/unnamed-chunk-22-1.png)

 Wow!
 Those plots are neat.
 However, what if we want to focus on more specific variables?
 I am going narrow down the results by using the **filter** function.
 The **filter** function picks cases based in their values.
 We will also use **piping** to carry down the previous command to the next line.

+Here I filter to show the life expencancy in only Asia and Africa in a violin plot, coloured by continent

 ``` r
 gapminder %>%